US House leader, Taiwan president meet as China protests

 SIMI VALLEY, Calif.
-(AP) — House Speaker Kevin McCarthy welcomed Taiwan's President Tsai Ing-wen for a historic meeting on U.S. soil Wednesday, in a politically sensitive session underscoring U.S. lawmakers' growing support for her self-ruled island as tensions rise with rival China.
+(AP) — Risking China's ire, House Speaker Kevin McCarthy welcomed Taiwan President Tsai Ing-wen to a high-level meeting on U.S. soil as a "great friend of America" on Wednesday in a fraught show of U.S. support.

-McCarthy and Tsai briefly shook hands when her SUV pulled up to the Ronald Reagan Presidential Library under the Southern California sun.
-Giant wooden doors closed behind them as they walked inside for what were to be several hours of meetings with Democratic and Republican members of Congress, cameras transmitting the show of high-level partnership to China and the world.

-The two made no comment as small crowds of demonstrators waved signs, both for Taiwan and for China's claim to the island.
+More than a dozen Democratic and Republican lawmakers, including the House's third-ranking Democrat, joined Republican McCarthy for the talks at southern California's Ronald Reagan Presidential Library, against a backdrop of rising tensions between the U.S. and China.

+The members of Congress rose to their feet to greet the Taiwanese leader at a long table lined with bouquets.
+The formal trappings of the meeting, and the senior rank of some of the elected officials, in themselves threatened to run afoul of China's position that any interaction between U.S. and Taiwanese officials is a challenge to China's claim of sovereignty over the island.

+“We will continue to find ways for the people of America and Taiwan to work together to promote economic freedom, democracy, peace and stability in Asia,” the House speaker said.

+The United States broke off official ties with Taiwan in 1979 while formally establishing diplomatic relations with the Beijing government.
+The U.S. acknowledges a “one-China” policy in which Beijing lays claim to Taiwan, but it does not endorse China’s claim to the island and remains Taiwan’s key provider of military and defense assistance.

-For Tsai, this was the most sensitive stop on a weeklong journey meant to shore up alliances with the U.S. and Central America.
-China views any interaction etween U.S. and Taiwanese officials as a challenge to its claim to the island as its territory, and has reacted to past meetings with shows of force and by pulling back on dialogue with the United States.
+For Tsai, it was the most sensitive stop on a weeklong journey meant to shore up alliances with the U.S. and Central America.
+The U.S. House speaker is second in line of succession to the president.
+No speaker is known to have met with a Taiwan president on U.S. soil since the U.S. broke off formal diplomatic relations.

+China has reacted to past trips by Taiwanese presidents through the U.S., and to past trips to Taiwan by senior U.S. officials, with shows of military force.

 The Chinese responded to a visit by then-House Speaker Nancy Pelosi to Taiwan last August with its largest live-fire drills in decades, including firing a missile over the island.